rollthecloudinc/hedge/README.md

 Azure

-The next deployment of HEDGE will cover Microsft data center regions like Norway.
+The next deployment of HEDGE will cover Microsoft data center regions like Norway.

 ### JSON API